brianindy96/Landing-Page-HTML-CSS/README.md

 2. The Responsiveness of the Website is a total disaster.
 Was able to rescued some from being squashed.

 3. I felt like there was always gap between my CSS knowledge before.
 Mostly about Flexbox and the structuring of the website.
 I feel like it's coming together.
 Still a lot to practice on though.

+4. Because this is a big project, I tried to make my code structured and easy to work with as possible.
+Adding Comments to each section I was working on, e.g headers, footers, contents(box-1,box-2,box-3,..).
+It worked well!